Why do this problem?

 "In your groups, compare the rectangles you've made.
 Have you arranged them in the same way?
 The challenge is to find an arrangement that works in all bases."

 Take a look at the second video to see how Becky and Charlie resolve their different rectangles into one that works for both of them.

-"Now I'd like you to try to make a rectangle using a square, five sticks and eight units."
+"Now I'd like you to try to make a rectangle using 1 square, 5 sticks and 8 units."

 Give groups some time to work on this.

 Bring the class together for discussion.
 "Did anyone manage to make a rectangle?"

 (It is possible to make rectangles for bases 3, 4 and 8, but it's not possible to make the same arrangement for all bases.)